 Bethel Seminary St. Paul is located on the campus of Bethel University in St. Paul, Minnesota.
-With a student body of approximately 6,300 students, Bethel University offers myriad opportunities and services.
-Undergraduate coursework for students or spouses is available in numerous areas of study.
+Undergraduate coursework for students is available in numerous areas of study.
 Social, cultural, and athletic activities are abundant.
-The university also offers numerous adult education, degree completion, and graduate programs.
+The university also offers numerous adult education, degree completion, graduate and doctoral programs.